mrpanique/fleetfalcon-fms/README.md

 # FleetFalcon 🚗🦅

 ### Enterprise Fleet Management System
-An enterprise-grade application designed to manage corporate vehicle fleets, handle employee bookings, and optimize resource allocation.
+An enterprise-grade application designed to manage shared corporate vehicle fleets, handle employee bookings, and optimize resource allocation.
 This project serves as a deep dive into the **Full-Stack Enterprise Java Ecosystem**, implementing industry-standard architectural patterns and business logic.

 ## 🏗️ Architecture & Design